AROUSE (A Spiral of Bliss Romance)

-Then one simple question provokes an alarming chain of events that threatens to tear us apart forever.
+Then one simple question provokes an alarming chain of events that threatens to rip them apart forever.

 BUY THE BOOK ON